 These guidelines are intended to inform all users about the selection of materials by the Library.
-The Library strives to build a collection of excellent resources that balances the needs of the University community with the finite and fluctuating nature of our fiscal resources.
+The Library builds a collection of relevant resources to meet the current needs of the University community within the finite and fluctuating nature of our fiscal resources.

 These guidelines apply to all materials owned by and housed in the Library, and electronic resources to which the Library subscribes/provides access.
-It covers all formats (print, electronic, microform, and audio-visual) in the collections of the James A. Gibson Library, including the Map, Data, & GIS Library and Archives & Special Collections.
+It covers all formats (print, electronic, microform, and audio-visual) in the collections of the Brock University Library, including the Map, Data, & GIS Library and Archives & Special Collections.

-Please refer to the James A. Gibson Library’s Donations Policy for details.
+Please refer to the Brock University Library’s Donations Policy for details.

 Please refer to Brock University’s Copyright webpage for details.

 The Library is committed to the widest possible dissemination of scholarly knowledge.
-To that end, and as funds permit, the Library will make efforts to support a variety of open access projects.
-Please refer to the James A. Gibson Library’s Open Access webpage for details.
+The Library will make efforts to support a variety of open access projects.
+Please refer to the Brock University Library’s Open Access webpage for details.

 Recommendations for the purchase of materials are accepted from faculty, staff and students, but final responsibility for the selection of library resources lies with Liaison Librarians.

-Decisions regarding acquisition of all resources are based on the priorities and criteria stated above.
+Decisions regarding acquisition of all resources are based on the priorities and criteria in these guidelines.

 Requests for new electronic resources (excluding individually purchased ebooks) require a completed Information Resource evaluation form.
-The Library’s Collections Working Group assesses these requests based on criteria listed above, as well as the following:
+The Library’s Collections Working Group assesses these requests based on the following criteria:

 - Support of academic curriculum